 The article is part of a special feature of the Proceedings focused on the unique role of humans as subjects for scientific research.
 Are humans simply another animal model for study, like rats or fruit flies?
 Or does our intelligence and consciousness set us apart in ways that don’t really apply across the biological spectrum?

-Edited by Sarah Brosnan, a behavioral psychologist at Georgia State University, and Erik Postma, an evolutionary biologist from the University of Exeter, the special feature invites researchers from several fields to address this conundrum, and the disconnect they see among their “human” colleagues who primarily study human biology and behavior and “non-human” colleagues who study other animals.
+In an introductory article to the feature, Sarah Brosnan, a behavioral psychologist at Georgia State University, and Erik Postma, an evolutionary biologist from the University of Exeter, write about this conundrum, and the disconnect they see among their “human” colleagues who primarily study human biology and behavior and “non-human” colleagues who study other animals.

 Mason and Shan propose a definition of sociality that avoids drawing distinctions between human and non-human perspectives.
 The pair argue a behavior or process is social if it’s influenced by the presence of another individual.
 That includes both going out with your friends or spending the night alone, because both decisions are based on your desire to interact with other people.
 If you act differently when you’re around others (or actively avoid being around them), that behavior is social.